tbondois/gitignore/README.md

 `php -r "readfile('https://raw.githubusercontent.com/tbondois/gitignore/master/wordpress4.gitignore');">>.gitignore`

-## Hint #1 : you can also define global gitignore file for all your project
+## Hint #1 : you can also define global gitignore file for all your project :

 `git config --edit  --global`

-Add (and adapt with the path you want) :
+Insert this (and adapt with the path you want) :

 	[core]
 		excludesfile = C:\\Users\\MyUser\\.gitignore

+So then you will avoid to annoy your teammates pushing new rules in the .gitignore projects for your IDE or tools.

 ## Hint #2 : setup a Unix-style configuration of files for Git and your IDE